 Analytics tools, such as Google Analytics, have been quite helpful in providing metrics that indicate the web pages that users visit.
 Some people might think they can use these tools but ignore heatmap.
 That is not the case.

 The traditional marketing tools are still valuable.
 But they cannot give you a comprehensive understanding of how your visitors engage with your pages.
-If you want a detailed, actionable report on how your users behave, you cannot do without heatmap.
+If you want a detailed, actionable report on how your users behave, you cannot do without a website heatmap.

-The fact that heatmap is also more visual than the other reports is another thing that you need to consider.
+The fact that the website heatmap is also more visual than the other reports is another thing that you need to consider.
 This feature makes it easier for you to analyze the reports at a glance.
 Besides, individuals who are not accustomed to analyzing a large amount of data can also find them incredibly accessible.

-What’s more, many heatmap tools can enable you to segment as well as filter the data.
+What’s more, many website heatmap tools can enable you to segment as well as filter the data.
 As such, you can find it quite easy to see how users interact with your specific pages.